Safety Tips for Drivers and Pedestrians on the Road

 Personal Injury Attorneys in Sacramento

 I’m Ed Smith, a Sacramento personal injury lawyer.
 While pedestrians must exercise reasonable care, they can’t control the negligent actions of others.
-If you have been injured in a pedestrian accident in Sacramento or elsewhere in Northern California, call our experienced legal team for free, friendly advice at (916) 921-6400 or (800) 404-5400.
-Our injury attorneys will review your case and determine the best course of action to pursue compensation for your losses and damages.
+If you have been injured in a pedestrian accident in Sacramento or Northern California, call our experienced legal team for free, friendly advice at (916) 921-6400 or (800) 404-5400.
+Our injury attorneys will review your case and determine the best action to pursue compensation for your losses and damages.

 Since 1982, our Sacramento personal injury law firm has achieved successful client results.
 See our past case results on our Verdicts and Settlements page.